Development:CVS for developers

 NOTE: Moodle has now adopted Git for core development along with a new and evolving workflow.
-This document no longer applies.
+This document may no longer apply

 CVS is the Concurrent Versioning System, a commonly-used way of managing source code for large software projects.
 CVS keeps all versions of all files so that nothing is ever lost, and usage by different people is tracked.
 It also provides ways to merge code if two or more people are working on the same file.
-All code and all versions are stored on a central server.
+All code and all versions are stored on a central server (in the case of Moodle, at cvs.moodle.org).
 The CVS book holds more information about CVS than you need.

 - 1 Joining the project as a developer